 - If you haven’t done so already, you have to head to the tick data downloads section and download the CSV2FXT binaries archive.

-- Copy the files from the zip archive to your MT4 installation folder.
-There’s a directory structure inside, make sure they land in the proper places (CSV2FXT.mq4 and CSV2FXT.ex4 must be in
+- Copy the files from the zip archive to your MT4 data folder.
+To find out what is your data folder, open MT4, head to File and click Open Data Folder, which will open an explorer window with your MT4 data folder (typically looks like C:\Users\[username]\AppData\Roaming\MetaQuotes\Terminal\[32_character_hex_string]\).
+There’s a directory structure inside, make sure the files land in the proper places (CSV2FXT.mq4 and CSV2FXT.ex4 must be in

 - Move the tick data file (the CSV file) to